This letter was submitted by a parent who wishes to remain anonymous:

 There are many health behaviors that can positively impact my child’s health that have zero side effects, including stress reduction, balanced nutrition, physical movement, and sleep hygiene.
 So why not focus on those when you meet with a young woman who already faces huge gender and body bias in our culture?
 Why talk about her weight when such comments can only harm her health?

 The outcome of our appointment was not greater health for my child.
-It was added stress and anxiety.
+It added stress and anxiety to a notoriously difficult time in a girl’s life.
 It was fuel for the societal belief that something is “wrong” with her and that she needs to “watch” her body even as it’s developing new levels of productivity, ability, and joy.
 This is absolutely not healthy.

 I sincerely hope you will consider how you choose to talk about weight in the future.

 This letter was submitted to me by a parent who wishes to remain anonymous.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating issues, body shame and eating disorders.